 Ready to start trading stocks?
 Here’s how to get started:

 The first thing you will need to do is find a reputable broker.
 With so many brokers out there competing for your business, the choice can be overwhelming.
 How secure are they?
 What transaction costs can you expect?
 These are important questions that take time to research.
 We’ve compared some of the best stock brokers to make this process easier for you.

-Perfect your stock trading strategies, and If you haven’t got a strategy yet, you can check some out here.
+Perfect your stock trading strategies.
 Many new traders will make the mistake of jumping in headfirst without an idea of what skills and tools they will need.
 Don’t make that mistake; learn how to trade stocks so that you give yourself a solid foundation to work upon.

 Research companies and their earnings, read research articles to make sure that you are making well-informed decisions when deciding to buy or sell a specific stock. you will need to search for the stock you want to buy or sell.